netkicorp/transactid-library-java/README.md

 When you are on the receiving end of one of those binary strings you can do the following to validate the signature and parse one:

-    TransactId.isPaymentRequestValid(paymentRequestBinary)
+        /**
+         * Validate if a binary PaymentRequest is valid.
+         *
+         * @param paymentRequestBinary binary data to validate.
+         * @return true if is valid.
+         * @exception InvalidObjectException if the binary is malformed.
+         * @exception InvalidSignatureException if the signature in the binary is not valid.
+         * @exception InvalidCertificateException if there is a problem with the certificates.
+         * @exception InvalidCertificateChainException if the certificate chain is not valid.
+         */
+        @Throws(
+            InvalidObjectException::class,
+            InvalidSignatureException::class,
+            InvalidCertificateException::class,
+            InvalidCertificateChainException::class
+        )
+        fun isPaymentRequestValid(paymentRequestBinary: ByteArray): Boolean

 This will return true if there are no errors in the object and the signature is valid.

-To access the data from the InvoiceRequest just do:
+To access the data from the PaymentRequest just do:

-    val paymentRequest = TransactId.parsePaymentRequest(paymentRequestBinary)
+        /**
+         * Parse binary PaymentRequest.
+         *
+         * @param paymentRequestBinary binary data with the message to parse.
+         * @return PaymentRequest parsed.
+         * @exception InvalidObjectException if the binary is malformed.
+         */
+        @Throws(InvalidObjectException::class)
+        fun parsePaymentRequest(paymentRequestBinary: ByteArray): PaymentRequest

 And that will return an object with all of the fields of the PaymentRequest and the values that were filled in.

-* PaymentRequest
-    * paymentDetailsVersion: Int
-    * pkiType: String
-    * pkiData: String
-    * paymentDetails: PaymentDetails
-    * signature: String

- Where:

- * PaymentDetails
-    * network: String
-    * outputs: List<Output>
-    * time: Timestamp
-    * expires: Timestamp
-    * memo: String
-    * paymentUrl: String
-    * merchantData: String

-Where:

- * Output
-    * amount: Long
-    * script: String

 ## Payment

 Please refer to the [BIP70][1] documentation for detailed requirements for a Payment.
-When it comes to using this library to create one you'll need to provide the following:

-* Payment
-    * merchantData: String
-    * transactions: List<ByteArray>
-    * outputs: List<Output>
-    * memo: String

-Where:

- * Output
-    * amount: Long
-    * script: String

 Create an object for sending like so:

-    val paymentBinary = TransactId.createPayment(payment)
+        /**
+         * Create binary Payment.
+         *
+         * @param payment data to create the Payment.
+         * @return binary object of the message created.
+         */
+        fun createPayment(payment: Payment): ByteArray

 This will provide you with a serialized binary that you can then send to someone else who is able to parse and validate one of these things.